10 Ways to Void Your Travel Insurance

 9. Hiding pre-existing conditions

-10. Not telling the travel insurer your full travel agenda
+10. Not disclosing your full travel agenda

-A cheap travel insurance policy might sound good on paper, but make sure you read the policy details including all exclusions before making your purchase.
-It is possible to get the coverage that’s right for you, including for extreme sports, as long as you’re transparent with your provider and purchase the appropriate policy.
-Compare travel insurance rates and plans today to find the plan that’s right for you and your vacation.
+A cheap travel insurance policy might look good on paper, but make sure you read the policy details including all exclusions before making your purchase.